104th Training Division: Training Division

-Two additional provisional brigades were created under the 104th Division in 1999; the 8th Brigade, 104th Division was created at Fort Lewis as a unit for training Reserve Officers' Training Corps cadets, and the 4690th US Army Reserve Forces School at Fort Shafter, Hawaii was redesignated as the 4690th Brigade, 104th Division, for service as a multifunctional training unit.
+Two additional provisional brigades were created under the 104th Division in 1999; the 8th Brigade, 104th Division was created at Fort Lewis as a unit for training Reserve Officers' Training Corps cadets, and the 4960th US Army Reserve Forces School at Fort Shafter, Hawaii was redesignated as the 4960th Brigade, 104th Division, for service as a multifunctional training unit.
 In 2005, the Base Realignment and Closure suggestions included the closure of the Vancouver Barracks, and the 104th Division was subsequently relocated to Fort Lewis, Washington.
 In 2005, the current Distinctive Unit Insignia was designed under the direction of Major General Terrill K. (TK) Moffett.
 The 104th received its new distinctive unit insignia in 2006.

 In October 2007, the division was renamed the 104th Training Division (Leader Training).
 This change reflected a change in the division's mission, specifically training officer and non-commissioned officer candidates in their assigned fields.

-Subordinate units
+Organization

-As of 2017 the following units are subordinated to the 104th Training Division (Leader Training):
+The 104th Training Division is a subordinate unit of the 108th Training Command, which is tasked with providing Initial Entry Training (IET) to new recruits.
+The division's 1st Brigade provides Cadet Summer Training (CST) to Reserve Officers' Training Corps units and support to Senior Reserve Officers' Training Corps personnel (SROTC).
+The division's 2nd Brigade provides Basic Combat Training (BCT) to drill sergeants and also provides support to the United States Military Academy.
+Besides providing training at their main training locations the division's battalions also operate numerous training detachments.
+As of January 2026 the following units are subordinated to the 95th Training Division: